FreeThroatHugs/getrss/README.md

 # getrss
 Console commands to get RSS feeds from any website.

-Open your browser to any web page./n
+1: Open your browser to any web page.
-Use F12 button, or right click and inspect the webpage code. /n Navigate to the console section./n
+2: Use F12 button, or right click and inspect the webpage code.
+3: Navigate to the console section.
-Copy and paste the commands./n
+4: Copy and paste the commands.
-There will be a new document named 'rss_feeds.opml'./n You can then edit the file or import the feeds into your favorite RSS feed reader./n
+5: There will be a new document named 'rss_feeds.opml'.
+6: You can then edit the file or import the feeds into your favorite RSS feed reader.

 I hope this helps someone else.